Agriculture

 • Avoid the direct contact of mulch with the stems of the plant as it can cause diseases to the crop.

-• Apply a mulch with a distance of at least 2-4 inches to get better weed control, moisture retention, and temperature regulation.
+• Apply mulch with a distance of at least 2-4 inches to get better weed control, moisture retention, and temperature regulation.

 • Monitor the mulch layer annually.